Add SSO with Microsoft Entra using SAML 2.0

 Validation Process

-The when SAML component validates a SAML response or assertion it will follow the same steps whether the ProcessSAMLResponse method is used or the ValidateSAMLResponse and ValidateAssertion methods are used.
+When the SAML component validates a SAML response or assertion, it will follow the same steps whether the ProcessSAMLResponse method is used or the ValidateSAMLResponse and ValidateAssertion methods are used.
 In certain situations, your application may want to skip certain checks.
-The SAMLResponseValidationFlags and AssertionValidationFlags configuration settings can be configured to control what checks are skipped by the SAML component when validating.
+The SAMLResponseValidationFlags and AssertionValidationFlags configuration settings can be configured to control which checks are skipped by the SAML component when validating.

 When validating a SAML response, the following elements or attributes are verified and validated: